onep1xel/TheAccessAgency/content/accessible-tourism.md

   background:  "#E8E8E8"
   content: |-

-    ## What does it mean for operators?
+    ## What does it mean for organisations?

     In everyday terms, it's about improving the visitor experience both online and in-person - recognising and respecting difference, removing barriers and enhancing independence and dignity.